PatrickKyei/exception/_posts/2022-03-22-small-daily-habits-to-do.md

 ![focus](/assets/img/focus.jpg)

 Put it on a piece of paper in huge, strong characters and put it on your bedroom or bathroom wall?
 Save it to your to-do list or set a reminder for it?
-While brushing your teeth or getting ready, read it aloud and come up with a answer on the spot.
+While brushing your teeth or getting ready, read it aloud and come up with an answer on the spot.
 Then, while you go about your day, keep it in mind as a reminder of what you've committed to accomplish.

 ## 3. Early on, engage your most important tasks